Home » Frequently Asked Questions About Brain and Spinal Injuries

 Most cases of locked in syndrome occur because of damage to the brainstem.
 The brainstem is near the base of the skull, connecting the cerebrum with the spinal cord.
 It...

-More: What Area Of The Brain Causes Locked In Syndrome? »
+More: Which Specific Area of the Brain Causes Locked-In Syndrome? »

 There are no warning signs for locked-in syndrome.
 The only signs that someone may have locked-in syndrome include waking from a coma but remaining paralyzed and unable to communicate.
 Locked-in...

-More: Are There Any Warning Signs For Locked In Syndrome? »
+More: What Are the Primary Warning Signs of Locked-In Syndrome? »

 An arteriovenous malformation (AVM) is a tangle of abnormal blood vessels.
 Usually present at birth, an arteriovenous malformation can occur anywhere in the body.
 When they occur in the brain...